Kant’s View of the Mind and Consciousness of Self

 The Cambridge Edition of the Work of Immanuel Kant in Translation has translations into English complete with scholarly apparatus of nearly all Kant’s writings.
 It is probably the best single source for Kant’s works in English.
 Except for references to the Critique of Pure Reason, all references will include the volume number and where appropriate the page number of the Gesammelte Schriften, ed.
 Koniglichen Preussischen Academie der Wissenschaften, 29 Vols.
 Berlin: Walter de Gruyter et al., 1902– [in the format, Ak.
 XX:yy]).

 - Kant, I. (1781/1787) Critique of Pure Reason, P. Guyer and A. Wood (trans.), Cambridge and New York: Cambridge University Press, 1997.
-(I have consulted this translation and the Kemp Smith translation but translated anew the passages that I quote.
+(The passages quoted in the article above generally follow this translation and/or the Kemp Smith translation but all translations were checked.)
 References to CPR are in the standard pagination of the 1st (A) and 2nd (B) editions.
 A reference to only one edition means that the passage appeared only in that edition.)

 - Kant, I. (1783) Prolegomena to Any Future Metaphysics, P. Carus (trans.), revised and with an Introduction by James Ellington, Indianapolis, IN: Hackett Publishers, 1977 (Ak.
 IV).